tarantool/doc/doc/1.7/book/admin/disaster_recovery.rst

 1. Find out the position of the crashed master, as reflected on the new master.

    a.
-Find out instance UUID from the crashed master xlog:
+Find out instance UUID from the crashed master :ref:`xlog <internals-wal>`:

       .. code-block:: bash